-Feeling connected to the people you spend a sizeable part of your day with is integral to team wellbeing.
+Feeling connected to the people you spend a sizeable part of your day with is key to team wellbeing.

 Investing a little and paying for some additional benefits for your employees can have a seriously big impact on staff wellbeing.

 This could be anything from providing healthy snacks in the office, to discount access to gyms and retail, to private medical insurance, or even support and training on their finances (more on that below).
 There are options for every budget.
-You will also find plenty of companies out there that offer some great packages for employee benefits.
+Plus you’ll also find plenty of companies out there that offer some great packages for employee benefits.
 Here are some of our favourites:

 Bike2Work scheme – help your employees buy a bike to cycle to work and save money.